-Step 3: Insert craft sticks into the tops of apples.
+Step 3: Insert craft sticks into the tops of the apples.

 Step 4: Melt the caramel according to the recipe.
-Don’t overheat- we found that a cooler caramel coated the apples easier than a runny very hot one.
-Place in a bowl small enough for it to come high up the sides.
+Don’t overheat- we found that a cooler caramel coated the apples easier than a very hot, runny one.
+Place the caramel in a bowl small enough for it to come high up the sides.
 Dunk the apple and tip the bowl if needed to make sure it’s completely covered.
 We found that a nice flick of the wrist made for a nicely covered apple.

 Step 5: Some recipes may tell you to dunk the apples into the candy toppings, but we found it easiest to sprinkle the apples with the toppings.
 That way the caramel stays on the apples rather than in the bowl of candy.

-Step 6: Place on a sheet tray and put into the refrigerator to set up.
+Step 6: Place the finished apples on a parchment-lined sheet tray, and put the tray into the refrigerator to set up.
 Enjoy!